zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 | Label | string | Optional | null | Friendly name for the field.
 Certain tokens have special meaning: one of these, {IdentifyingValue}, is included in the suggested labels of AvailableFieldSets.
 Tokens that do not resolve are "" (empty string).
 The label is required in a field for all usages except in an identifying field.
 Label is trimmed of whitespace when used to identify field mappings.

 ### FieldSource enumeration
 For fields that derive data from a data item (e.g. an SDS stream), the `FieldSource` enumeration specifies the part of that data item that a Field resolves to.
-Some sources require one or more `.Keys` to be specified on the field, such as `PropertyId` in which a key is the id of a desired property.
+Some sources require one or more `.Keys` to be specified on the field, such as `PropertyId`, in which a key is the id of a desired property.

 |Name | Enumeration Id | Keyed | Details |
 |--|--|--|--|